chisness/pokercamp/_posts/2024-04-25-expected-value.md

 Note that even though the long run expectation is a loss of $\$6.15$, it's very feasible to win twice or more times in a row

 # Poker EV
 Now that we have a sense for how EV works, let's get back to the reason that we're here: poker.
-One important note is that once chips are in the pot, they are no longer ours, so calculations from any particular point do not assume that chips previously put in the pot are losses.

 Equity is share of the pot that you would receive with no future betting.